cloudmesh/useful-introduction_to_cloud-2015/docs/source/paas/hadoop.rst

 File System).

-This tutorial illustrates how to run Apache Hadoop thru the batch systems on FutureGrid using the MyHadoop tool.
+This tutorial illustrates how to run Apache Hadoop thru the batch systems on FutureSystems using the MyHadoop tool.

-myHadoop on FutureGrid
+myHadoop on FutureSystems
 ----------------------------------------------------------------------

 `MyHadoop <http://sourceforge.net/projects/myhadoop/>`__ is a set of scripts that configure and instantiate Hadoop as a batch job.

-myHadoop 0.20.2 is currently installed on Alamo, Hotel, India, and Sierra FutureGrid systems.
+myHadoop 0.20.2 is currently installed on Alamo, Hotel, India, and Sierra FutureSystems systems.

 Login into a machine tha has myHadoop installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run the example we need to firts log into a FutureGrid system that has myHadoop available.
+To run the example we need to firts log into a FutureSystems system that has myHadoop available.
 In this tutorial, we are executing from the sierral machine::

        $ ssh portalname@sierra.futuregrid.org

-Note that this also works on other FutureGrid machines such as india.
+Note that this also works on other FutureSystems machines such as india.

 This machine accepts SSH public key and One Time Password (OTP) logins only.
 If you do not have a public key set up, you will be prompted for a password.
-This is *not* your FutureGrid password, but the One Time Password generated from your OTP token.
-Do not type your FutureGrid password, it will not work.
+This is *not* your FutureSystems password, but the One Time Password generated from your OTP token.
+Do not type your FutureSystems password, it will not work.
 If you do not have a token or public key, you will not be able to login.
-The portalname is your account name that allows you to log into the FutureGrid portal.
+The portalname is your account name that allows you to log into the FutureSystems portal.

 Load the needed modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, we need to load the myHadoop module.
-On some FutureGrid systems, you may also need to load the "torque" module as well if qstat is not already in your environment::
+On some FutureSystems systems, you may also need to load the "torque" module as well if qstat is not already in your environment::